Non-Year 12 applicants FAQ

 Some institutions will focus on just your highest qualification (eg TAFE Certificate IV).
 For more information check with the institutions.

 There is a wide range of services available at all our participating institutions.
 These services may include orientation programs, mentoring, student learning units, help with developing study skills, IT support and counselling.

 Most institutions will offer you credit for previous study.
 For example, if you've completed a TAFE Diploma, an institution may grant you credit of a certain number of units towards a Bachelor degree.
 Read credit transfer for more information.

 Most courses are Commonwealth-supported place (CSP) courses – formerly called HECS courses – for which you only pay part of the cost of your course (a student contribution).
 The size of your student contribution depends on your institution and your area of study.
 There are also many domestic fee-paying (DFEE) courses, for which you pay the entire cost of your course.
-Read course costs for more information about CSP courses.
+Read course costs for more information about the different types of courses.

 Read course costs for more information about scholarships and government payments that may be available to you.